zerynth/docs/docs/reference/guide/docs/vhal.md

 **`int vhalPinWrite(int vpin, int value)`**

-Set the digital value of *vpin to *value.
-If value* is zero, *vpin is set to low, otherwise is set to high.
+Set the digital value of *vpin* to *value*.
+If *value* is zero, *vpin* is set to low, otherwise is set to high.
 Return 0 in case of success.

 **`int  vhalPinToggle(int vpin)`**

 Invert the digital value of *vpin.
-If *vpin is high it is set to low, if *vpin is low it is set to high.
+If *vpin is high it is set to low, if *vpin* is low it is set to high.
 Return 0 in case of success.

 **`void* PinGetPort(int vpin)`**